ghdk/linux/Documentation/sphinx/Toolchain.rst

    }

 Make sure the open brace is at the same line as the menuentry definition.

+As part of this project we are customising the Linux build system so that it can build our additions.
+Previously we mentioned the menu Operating System > "GRUB modules path" where we can declare the path where the GRUB modules live.
+The menu Device Drivers > Operating System lists the modules that we have added and that we can compile as part of Linux.

 Debugging with a VM
 ===================